SirVer/ultisnips/README.md

     " Snippets are separated from the engine.
 Add this if you want them:
     Plugin 'honza/vim-snippets'

     " Trigger configuration.
-Do not use <tab> if you use https://github.com/Valloric/YouCompleteMe. let g:UltiSnipsExpandTrigger="<tab>"
+You need to change this to something else than <tab> if you use https://github.com/Valloric/YouCompleteMe. let g:UltiSnipsExpandTrigger="<tab>"
     let g:UltiSnipsJumpForwardTrigger="<c-b>"
     let g:UltiSnipsJumpBackwardTrigger="<c-z>"